yzhang87/CNTK/Documentation/Documents/Codestyle.md

 * Between a label and a colon
 * Around the scope operator ::

-Member initializer lists and base class lists that contain more than one class should be written using Boost-style indentation: each member or class goes on a separate line and is preceded by the appropriate punctuation and a space.
+Member initializer lists and base class lists that contain more than one class should be written on a separate line.
 This makes it very easy to spot errors.

 ```
 namespace Microsoft {